coleenp7/meat_and_two_sides_meal_planner/README.md

 # Menu Picker - Google Sheets Extension

-A Google Sheets Add-on that automatically generates a weekly menu by selecting items from three categories (meat, starch, and veggie) while respecting weekly limits for specific meat types.
+A Google Sheets extension that automatically generates a weekly menu by selecting items from three categories (meat, starch, and veggie) while respecting weekly limits for specific meat types.
 The extension sends a formatted email every Friday at 9 AM with the upcoming week's menu.

 ## Features